Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 - [Interface commands](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Interfaces.md)
 - [Expression Pedal commands](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/ExprPedal.md)

 All these effects are processed and interpreted by the Daisy Seed board.
-There are also some available commands designed to select a whole chain configuration stored on SSD.
-These and other commands are interpreted by the External Device, like ESP32, explained in:

-- Chain profiles
+The External Device, like ESP32, acts also as passthrough device to send commands to DS through USB or Bluetooth.
 The effect modules are codified in classes of C++, and obey some guidelines described in

 - [Effect Software Directives](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/SWDirectives.md#effect-software-directives)